virtual-labs/exp-series-rlc-circuit-iitr/experiment/aim.md

-To study and measure the voltage, current, power and power factor in series RLC circuit.
+To Study and measure the voltage, Current, Power and Power factor in Series RLC circuit.